oneblink/evergreen-sdk/README.md

 ## API

-### Constructor (IonicDeploy: Object, appId: string, tennantId: string, platformId: string)

-- IonicDeploy - The Ionic Deploy plugin instance
+### Constructor (options: object)

-- appId - Your Cordova app id from `config.xml`
+`options.appId` - Your Cordova app id from `config.xml`
-- tennantId - Your Blink Mobile Tennant Id
-- platform Id - the cordova platform Id
+`options.tennantId` - Your Blink Mobile Tennant Id `options.ionicDeploy` - The Ionic Deploy plugin (optional, will use window.IonicDeploy if not specified) `options.platformId` - The cordova app id from `config.xml` (optional, will use cordova.platformId if not specified)

 ### check () : Promise<boolean>